Groupoid Semidirect Product Fell Bundles I- Actions by Isomorphisms: Preliminaries

 In in addition each fibre $A(x)$ is a \cs-algebra and $(a,b)\mapsto ab$ and $a\mapsto a^{*}$ are continuous on $\AA*\AA$ and $\AA$, respectively, then we call $\AA$ a (upper-semicontinuous) \cs-bundle.
 If axiom~(B1) is replaced by ``$a\mapsto \|a\|$ is continuous'', then we call $\AA$ a continuous Banach bundle or a continuous \cs-bundle.
 Normally, we drop the adjective ``upper-semicontinuous'' and add ``continuous'' only when specializing to that case.

-A good reference continuous Banach bundles is \S\S13--14 of \cite{felldoran}*{Chap.~II}.
+We use \S\S13--14 of \cite{felldoran}*{Chap.~II} as a good reference for continuous Banach bundles.
 For the general case, see \cite{mw:fell}*{Appendix~A}, and for the \cs-case, \cite{danacrossed}*{Appendix~C}.
 A primary motivation for working with general Banach bundles rather than continuous ones is that a $C_{0}(X)$-algebra $A$ is always $C_{0}(X)$-isomorphic to $\Gamma_{0}(X,\AA)$ for an appropriate (upper-semicontinuous) Banach bundle $\AA$ \cite{danacrossed}*{Theorem~C.26}.

-\subsubsection{Fell Bundles}
+\subsection{Fell Bundles}

 For Fell bundles we will refer to \cite{mw:fell}. \begin{definition}[\cite{mw:fell}*{Definition~1.1}] Suppose that $p:\AA\to G$ is a separable Banach bundle over a second countable locally compact Hausdorff groupoid $G$.
 Let $\AA^{(2)}=\set{(a,b)\in \AA\times\AA: (p(a),p(b))\in G^{(2)}}$.
 Then we call $\AA$ a \emph{Fell bundle} if there is a continuous, bilinear, associative multiplication map $(a,b)\mapsto ab$ from $\AA^{(2)}\to \AA$ and a continuous involution $a\mapsto a^{*}$ from $\AA\to\AA$ such that \begin{enumerate}[\rm ({FB}1)] \item $p(ab)=p(a)p(b)$, \item $p(a^{*})=p(a)^{-1}$, \item $(ab)^{*}=b^{*}a^{*}$, \item for each $u\in\go$, the Banach space fibre $A(u)$ is a \cs-algebra with respect to the structure induced by the multiplication and involution on $\AA$, and \item for each $x\in G$, the Banach space fibre $A(x)$ is an $A(r(x))\sme A(s(x))$-\ib\ when equipped with the actions determined by multiplication and the inner products